astronomer/docs/learn/airflow-snowflake.md

 Using Astro SDK `aql` functions, you are able to seamlessly transition between SQL transformations (`filter_orders` and `join_orders_customers`) to Python dataframe transformations (`transform_dataframe`).
 All intermediary data created by each task is automatically stored in Snowflake and made available to downstream tasks.

-For more detailed instructions on running this example DAG, see [Astro SDK Getting Started](https://github.com/astronomer/astro-sdk/blob/main/docs/getting-started/GETTING_STARTED.md).
+For more detailed instructions on running this example DAG, see the [Write a DAG with the Astro Python SDK](astro-python-sdk.md) tutorial.

 ### Best practices and considerations